 Siri works well with other iOS Apps like Calendar and Reminders.
 (Try asking Siri to "set a reminder").

 Google works well with Search, facts, conversions and can even play games with you.

 Whether you decide to use a smart speaker or your phone, a Voice Assistant can be a great tool to organise your home.
 Set calendar events, convert measurements for cooking, even set an egg timer.

-They can also be a lot of fun.
+They can also be a lot of fun, and great for entertaining kids.
 Ask Siri to rap for you.
 Or ask Google Home to beatbox for you.

 Take a look at some Family fun with Google Home.